SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

 ## 2. Description

    - ### 2.1 Product Perspective
         Designing and developing a platform that enables carpooling among individuals traveling to similar destinations.
-The main goal of the product would be to reduce traffic congestion, decrease carbon emissions, and provide an affordable transportation option for commuters.
+     The Tez Yatra allows users to find and offer rides to others, split the cost of travel expenses, and reduce the number of single-occupancy vehicles on the road.
+Users can schedule their ride for future in advance.
+The software can be used by commuters, travelers, or people looking to save money on transportation costs.Also it would be helpful to reduce traffic congestion, decrease carbon emissions, and provide an affordable transportation option for commuters.

    - ### 2.2 Product Features